 - know what to do in emergencies

 - know when to call the health care provider

 The specific skills needed will depend on your child's condition.
-The nurses and doctors can help you understand what you may need to know, and might even have training dolls to help you practice different procedures.
+The nurses, doctors, therapists, and home caregivers will teach you what you need to know.

 Home Health Care Assistance

-The hospital social worker can help families arrange for nurses or aides to come into the home to assist with care, if necessary.
-They also can help determine any special qualifications home-care workers might need to have.
+The hospital care coordinator can help families arrange for nurses or aides to come into the home to help with care, if needed.

 - recognize problems, and know how to handle emergencies and when to call for help